ethhub-io/ethhub/docs/guides/a-straightforward-guide-erc20-tokens.md

 ## Summary

 A token can be defined as something that serves as a visible or tangible representation of something else.
 An example of this could be arcade tokens, these pieces of metal are the physical representation of the amount of games that a person is able to play.
-However, unlike arcade tokens, tokens built on top of Ethereum are entirely virtual, but can still have representational value assigned in them in the same way.
+However, unlike arcade tokens, tokens built on top of Ethereum are entirely virtual, but can still have representational value assigned to them in the same way.
 ERC20 tokens are by far the most used token on Ethereum and this guide will break down the ERC20 standard as well as what it means for something to be an ERC20 token.

 ![](../assets/images/erc20_guide/metal_token.png)